abarbu/objectnet-template-pytorch/README.md

 ---

 # Upload your docker image to Synapse:
-Once you have built and tested your docker image locally you should upload it to the [Synapse docker registry](https://www.synapse.org/#!Synapse:syn21445381/wiki/600093) for submission.
+Once you have built and tested your docker image locally you should upload it to the [Synapse docker registry](https://www.synapse.org/#!Synapse:syn21445381/wiki/600093) and then [submit your docker image to the challenge](https://www.synapse.org/#!Synapse:syn21445381/wiki/600093). **#####SH Will need to update both these link**